 As part of the Mentoring and Academic Success Program, each first-year pharmacy student is assigned to a faculty advisor from the Pharmaceutical and Biomedical Sciences (PBS) Department, if available, since the majority of the coursework delivered during the first year of the program is focused on the basic sciences.
-The PBS faculty member may remain your advisor throughout the first two years of the pharmacy program.
-For the third and fourth year of the program, efforts will be made to assign each student to a Clinical and Administrative Sciences faculty member who may be better-situated to assist students interested in pursuing postgraduate residencies or clinical pharmacist positions.
+The PBS faculty member may remain your advisor throughout the first two years of the four-year PharmD and a CAS faculty member will serve as the advisor for the last two years.
+For students in the three-year program, a PBS faculty member will serve as the advisor for the first three trimesters.
+Thereafter, a CAS faculty member will become the advisor for the remainder of the pharmacy program.
 Although each student is assigned to a faculty advisor, all CNUCOP faculty have an open-door policy, meaning students are able to seek the assistance of other faculty if interested in doing so, who may be more knowledgeable in a specific area of pharmacy the student is interested in pursuing.

-Each student is expected to meet with the faculty advisor at least once per semester.
-To help facilitate student meetings with their advisor, one week from each semester is designated as Student Advising Week, during which time both faculty, staff, and students are asked to refrain from scheduling meetings outside of advisor-advisee meetings.
+Each student is expected to meet with the faculty advisor at least once per semester/trimester.
+To help facilitate student meetings with their advisor, one to two weeks from each semester/trimester is designated as Student Advising Week, during which time both faculty, staff, and students are asked to refrain from scheduling meetings outside of advisor-advisee meetings.
 During this time, faculty advisors will review the students' progress in completing the co-curricular requirements of the program, the students' e-Portfolio, and will discuss students' career development plans and professional career goals.
 The faculty advisor serves as a valuable resource to students as they transition into the professional degree program and throughout the duration of the pharmacy program.
 Faculty advisors can help direct students to academic and non-academic resources they may need to successfully complete the program, including tutoring services, counseling services, disability services, etc. Faculty advisors are also alerted when their advisee(s) are placed on academic alert in order to provide early intervention to their advisees.
 Students are expected to respond to advisor emails in a timely manner and maintain open communication with their advisor to optimize the benefits of the Mentoring and Academic Success Program.